FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

         return torch.cat(steps, dim=1)
 ```

-The code is pretty much self-explainartory.
+The code is pretty much self-explanatory.
 We inherit from `RNNBase` and initialize the additional parameters we need for the calculation of $m_t$
 in `__init__`.
 In `forward` we use those parameters to calculate $m_t = (W_{im} x_t + b_{im}) \odot{} ( W_{hm} h_{(t-1)} + b_{hm})$ with the help of `F.linear` and pass it to an ordinary `LSTMCell`.
 We collect the results for each timestep
 in our sequence in `steps` and return it as concatenated tensor.